cxw441/File-Permissions/README.md

 # File-Permissions

-There are three possible levels of file ownership in Linux - user, group, and other - which determine who can read, write to, and execute a file
+There are three possible levels of file ownership in Linux - User, Group, and Other - which determine who can Read, Write to, and Execute a file

 The chmod (short for change mode) command is used to manage file system access permissions on Unix and Unix-like systems.